-Experience a piece of Namibia's central scenic coastline exposed to the stormy South Atlantic Ocean claiming numerous ships over past centuries.
+Experience a piece of Namibia's central Skeleton Coast exposed to the stormy South Atlantic Ocean claiming numerous ships over past centuries.
 Combine the scenic beauty and wildlife of the Kuiseb Delta and Sandwich Harbour, as we explore further South along the coastline to an area where the Namibian coast claimed another victim, the Shawnee, a transport tug that ran aground in foul weather on 16 February 1976 about 15 miles north of Conception Bay.

 We check in at our office at the Walvis Bay Waterfront at 08h00 for a departure shortly thereafter.
 After a short break at the Walvis Bay Lagoon to see masses of flamingos, the drive initially takes us through our exclusive Concession area to the Kuiseb river delta, a dry riverbed where the odd springbok may still be seen.
 If weather and tides allow, we will drive right to the Sandwich Harbour Lagoon along the beach, one of Southern Africa’s richest and unique wetlands and one of five RAMSAR sites (Ramsar site no. 743) in Namibia.
 Sandwich Harbour boasts two distinct wetlands and associated mudflats.
 One is aquifer-fed and supports typical emergent vegetation, but is slowly disappearing due to natural causes.
 The second, under tidal influence, consists of mudflats and raised shingle bars.
 Wedged between the sea and the Namib Dunes, it is one of Namibia's most important coastal wetlands, supporting eight endangered species among the large numbers of wading birds.

 We proceed on a route through the dunes and along the beach, stopping at various spots along the spectacular Sandwich Harbour lagoon.
 We drive southwards on narrow stretches of beach where the majestic dunes of the Namib desert roll into the sea.